robertbraeutigam/scan/README.md

 The network protocol is packet based, with each packet limited in size to a maximum of 65535 bytes excluding the frame header.
-If there is a payload of more than that, or the size is not known (such as the case with streaming data), the message needs to be fragmented to chunks not more than 65535 bytes.
+If there is a payload of more than that, or the size is not known (such as the case with streaming data), the message needs to be fragmented to chunks of exactly 65535 bytes, except for the last chunk.

 A logical connection is a connection between two devices identified by their public static keys.
-This also means there can be at most one logical connection between any two devices, because the unordered pair of public static keys uniquely identifies a logical connection.
+All devices have a static key pair, the public part of which identifies the device uniquely and securely on the network.
+There can be at most one logical connection between any two devices, because the unordered pair of public static keys uniquely identifies a logical connection.
 Note however, that one TCP/IP connection can tunnel more than one logical connection.